Limited Space Remaining

 - Small Groups—Just 10 Max!—Make a Big Difference

-Imagine following a narrow trail through the rain forest with 20 or 30 other travelers.
+Imagine following a narrow trail through the rainforest with 20 or 30 other travelers.
 Footsteps and voices drown out the delicate sounds, and a sense of solitude in nature is impossible.
-Yet many tour companies run groups this size.
+Yet, many tour companies run groups this size.
 With that much human company, there is simply no chance for a quiet sense of wonder when you spot the rare resplendent quetzal or listen to a troop of howler monkeys in the canopy.
 You won't be able to hear your guide whisper details about the animals to you.
 That's why we cap our groups at 10!

-Chartered Flights Maximizes Your Time in Nature
+Chartered Flights Maximize Your Time in Nature

 We charter a private plane to Tortuguero, then from Tortuguero to Drake Bay on the remote Osa Peninsula, and back to San Jose from Corcovado, cutting out domestic flights that waste numerous hours when you should be experiencing more of Costa Rica's nature and wildlife.
 Plus, no need to transfer planes in San Jose when we can fly direct from Tortuguero to Osa on a private charter and gain precious time in the wild.